pmiguelpinto90/ShiftDisplay/README.md

   `displayType`: is a constant `COMMON_CATHODE` or `COMMON_ANODE`, depending on the type of your display(s).

-  `displayLength`: is the quantity of digits on all displays combined.
+  `displaySize`: is the quantity of digits on all displays combined.

 ### Functions